Fixed Seat Rowing

 The Surfboat design specifications were formally drawn up in 1955 and although new construction methods have been introduced, the dimensions of the modern Surfboats have changed little since then.

 More boats followed in the 1970s with Surf Boat racing being born soon afterwards.
-A UK Surf Rowing league was formally created in 1999 but has been less active since the pandemic.
+The UK Surf Rowers League was created in 1999 and continues to run competitions.

 Thames Skiff